-VMware is currently a wholly owned subsidiary of EMC.
+EMC currently owns in excess of 99.9% of our common stock.
 VMware's certificate of incorporation was amended to authorize shares of Class A and Class B common stock.
 After a conversion of existing common stock into Class A and Class B common stock, EMC holds 32.5 million shares of Class A common stock and 300.0 million shares of Class B common stock.
 The ownership rights of Class A and Class B common stockholders are the same except with respect to voting, conversion, certain actions that require the consent of holders of Class B and other protective provisions.
 Each share of Class B common stock has ten votes while each share of Class A common stock has one vote for all matters to be voted on by stockholders.
 The capitalization of the Company, including all share and per share data has been retroactively adjusted to reflect the recapitalization.